powerfulbean/mTRFpy/docs/basics.rst

 Visualization
 -------------
-The TRF class has a :py:meth:`plot` method to quickly visualize weights of a trained TRF.
+The :py:meth:`TRF.plot` method allows a quick visualization of the weights after training theTRF.
 Because the weight matrix is three-dimensional (inputs-by-lags-by-outputs) visualization requires selecting from or averaging across one of the dimensions.
 In the below example, we are plotting the TRFs weights over time for the 7 :sup:`th` feature (i.e. spectral band) for each channel as well as the global field power (i.e. standard deviation across all channels) for every feature. ::